Order Your JRPass

 Getting to Nikko with the Japan Rail Pass

 For those planning to travel to Nikko with a Japan Rail Pass, you should find the experience quite easy.
-Nikko is best visited from Tokyo as the trip to get there only takes around 2 hours.
-First, take the Tohoku Shinkansen to Utsunomiya station, where you then transfer to the local JR Nikko line.
-The entire route is covered with the JR Pass and is certainly a manageable day trip from Tokyo.
+Nikko is best visited from Tokyo as the trip only takes around two hours.
+Take the Tohoku Shinkansen three stops to Utsunomiya Station, then transfer to the local JR Nikko Line to Nikko Station.
+The entire JR route is covered with the Japan Rail Pass and makes for a very manageable day trip from Tokyo — though spending a night or two in Nikko (or at nearby Kinugawa Onsen, just a short distance away) will give you far more time to do the national park justice.

 Find out where to buy the japan rail pass online.